svgeesus/ondesModulaire/Waveforms/Sine folded/README.md

 The FFT spectra are scaled with 0dBFS at the top and -96dbFS at the bottom; frequencies go from 20Hz to 20kHz although the FFT is unreliable much below 50Hz.

+A prominent third harmonic is visible, with some secod, and rolling off rapidly above the fourth harmonic.

 ## with the uFold

 Sine from the Intellijel Dixie 2 VCO fed into an Intellijel μFold waveshaper set to